paulkogel/dropbox-js/doc/getting_started.md

 ## Authentication
-Before you can make any API calls, you need to authenticate your application's user with Dropbox, and have them authorize your app's to access their Dropbox.
+Before you can make any API calls, you need to authenticate your application's user with Dropbox, and have them authorize your apps to access their Dropbox.

 This process follows the [OAuth 1.0](http://tools.ietf.org/html/rfc5849) protocol, which entails sending the user to a Web page on `www.dropbox.com`,